hkbu-jour2106/hkbu-jour2106.github.io/README.md

 * ZHAO Minzhu - [@MindyZHAOMinzhu](https://github.com/MindyZHAOMinzhu) - [Intro](https://github.com/MindyZHAOMinzhu/jour2106Mindy) - Enrolled
 * MO Kexin - [@majormoke](https://github.com/majormoke) - [Intro](https://github.com/majormoke/jour2016) - Audit
 * ZoyaZhao - [@zoyazhao1996](https://github.com/zoyazhao1996) - [Intro](https://github.com/zoyazhao1996/2106/) - Audit

+## Homeworks

+### Homework4 -- Visual Critical Thinking

+A short essay "criticise the visuals".

+* Find one problematic/ flawed visualisation online.
+* Discuss how it should look like.
+* Based on the same set of data, give your own version/ sample visualisation.
+* Use one of the charting libraries learned in this chapter.
+Page needs to be responsive (minimum mobile friendly)

+Reference for content: [sample1](https://juliannawqy.github.io/homework1/) , [sample2](https://roselol.github.io/homework1/) , [sample3](https://gloriasong.github.io/homework1/) (note those are content reference; tech requirement is higher)

+Submit path: `xxx.github.io/hw4`

+### Homework3 -- Javascript Powered Calculator

+Make a meaningful calculator type of data journalism work.

+Reference examples:

+* Gaokao Enrolment
+* Hukou Scoring Calculator
+* Life Expectancy
+* Rent or Buy (NYT)
+* Chinese converter
+* Travel Expense
+* Student Loan ( sample )
+* HK budget calculator (code4hk; SCMP)
+* [Your idea]

+Tech requirements:

+* Responsive layout
+* Give some texts to introduce the background, i.e. make the page self-contained.

+Submit path: `xxx.github.io/hw3`

+### Homework2 -- Personal Homepage & Portfolio

+Build and online CV for yourself.

+Tech requirements:

+* Fresh start with HTML/ CSS; no template
+* Use div to perform "block design"
+* Link to your first web story (HW1)
+* Responsive to mobile and desktop (the one-column trick)
+  * [Bonus] CSS-Grid for responsive layout
+* Add some effects using CSS lib

+Submit path: `xxx.github.io` (note: this is the root path under your personalised GitHub Pages domain name)

+### Homework1 -- Your first static website

+* Finish publishing your story on the web using big-road template.
+* Basic requirement:
+  *  Paragraph
+  * Heading
+  * Bullet point
+  * Image
+  * URL
+* Link to course website in the footer
+* [Bonus] add interactive (and responsive) chart
+* [Bonus] add video

+### Homework0 -- Hello open source world

+* Register a GitHub account, play around and get familiar with the environment.
+* Create a repository called `jour2106`
+* Create a file called `README.md` in that repositery
+* Introduce yourself in the `README.md`, e.g. your major, interest, topics, members looking for, skillset, expectation from the course

+(not graded but will help you attract the team members)

+Submit path: `jour2106/README.md`